temporalio/samples-go/reqresp/README.md

 Alternatively, a Temporal workflow can execute activities on different task queues.
 Therefore, a "response" task queue can be setup to handle activities executed from the other workflow.
 This means the response can be pushed.
-By providing which activity and task queue the response should be sent to inside the request, the local requester can just be notified when the local activity is executed.
+By providing which activity and task queue the response should be sent to inside the request, the requester can just be notified when the activity is executed.

 In this particular example, we have abstracted both concepts out into a `Requester`.
 This requester can be reused although the sample just shows it used ephemerally as part of the `request` CLI.